Nstamour-art/XogotDocs/Documentation.docc/Manual/3d/procedural_geometry/surfacetool.md

 Attributes are added before each vertex is added:

-When finished generating your geometry with the [SurfaceTool](https://docs.godotengine.org/en/stable/classes/class_surfacetool.html#class-surfacetool) call commit() to finish generating the mesh.
-If an [ArrayMesh](https://docs.godotengine.org/en/stable/classes/class_arraymesh.html#class-arraymesh) is passed to commit() then it appends a new surface to the end of the ArrayMesh.
+When finished generating your geometry with the [SurfaceTool](https://docs.godotengine.org/en/stable/classes/class_surfacetool.html#class-surfacetool), call commit() to finish generating the mesh.
+If an [ArrayMesh](https://docs.godotengine.org/en/stable/classes/class_arraymesh.html#class-arraymesh) is passed to commit(), then it appends a new surface to the end of the ArrayMesh.
 While if nothing is passed in, commit() returns an ArrayMesh.

-Code creates a triangle with indices
+The code below creates a triangle without indices.

-You can optionally add an index array, either by calling add_index() and adding vertices to the index array or by calling index() which shrinks the vertex array to remove duplicate vertices.
+You can optionally add an index array, either by calling add_index() and adding vertices to the index array manually, or by calling index() once, which generates the index array automatically and shrinks the vertex array to remove duplicate vertices.

 Similarly, if you have an index array, but you want each vertex to be unique (e.g. because you want to use unique normals or colors per face instead of per-vertex), you can call deindex().